renanleitev/dopy/README.md

 Dopy is an application written in Python that does the heavy lifting for you.

 On the first launch, just inform what you want to open, in the desired order.
-Next time, the program will open what you asked for, without complaining.
+Next time, press 'Executar automação' button and the program will open what you asked for, without complaining.
 Simple and easy!

-You can also autostart Dopy with Windows, but it's recommend to run after your system boots.

 **Note: Dopy is on an early stage of development, right now it can autostart files, folders and applications, as well open tabs on browser.**